-Specific items for SOI, EPS and ROCE include the impacts of the integration of Bombardier's Business Aviation Training Business (BBAT) in fiscal 2020 and in fiscal 2019.
-For fiscal 2019, specific items for ROCE also includes the income tax recovery resulting from the enactment of a lower U.S. federal income tax rate and the net gains on the remeasurement of the previously held Asian Aviation Centre of Excellence Sdn.
+Specific items with respect to SOI, EPS and ROCE include the impacts of the integration of Bombardier's Business Aviation Training Business (BBAT) in fiscal 2020 and in fiscal 2019.
+For fiscal 2019, specific items with respect to ROCE also includes the income tax recovery resulting from the enactment of a lower U.S. federal income tax rate and the net gain on the remeasurement of the previously held Asian Aviation Centre of Excellence Sdn.
 Bhd.
-(AACE) investment and the disposal of our equity interest in the joint venture Zhuhai Xiang Yi Aviation Technology Company Limited (ZFTC).
+(AACE) investment.